A Minor Kidroduction

 - The 2009 Star Trek starts with Kirk's birth and gives childhood scenes for both Kirk and Spock.
 The scene with Kirk's birth is important to the plot; the other scenes are not, but they do help establish what kind of people the two characters are.

-- Pirates Of The Caribbean begins with a shipwreck scene where Elizabeth and Will are both children.
+- Pirates of the Caribbean: The Curse of the Black Pearl begins with a shipwreck scene where Elizabeth and Will are both children.

 - Splash begins when the main characters were kids.